sauravraghuvanshi/100-Days-of-Azure/README.md

 # **100-Days-of-Azure**
 ### In this Repository, I am going to mention my Azure Learning for Azure.
-In this till now i am done with Microsoft Certified DevOps Proffesional Expert learning path and continously working for Technologies for Microsoft Azure Architects (AZ-303)
+In this till now i am done with Microsoft Certified DevOps Proffesional Expert learning path and continously working on Technologies for Microsoft Azure Architects (AZ-303)

 ### Both learning path will cover all the theory as well as lab that is required to clear the certification exam and at the same time make you equiped with all the basic requirement of idustry in that domain.